cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-create-foreign-data-wrapper.md

 The name of the foreign-data wrapper to create.
 The name must be unique within the database.

-HANDLER handler_function
+HANDLER handler_function`**

-:   The name of a previously registered function that Cloudberry Database calls to retrieve the execution functions for foreign tables. hander_function must take no arguments, and its return type must be `fdw_handler`.
+The name of a previously registered function that Cloudberry Database calls to retrieve the execution functions for foreign tables. hander_function must take no arguments, and its return type must be `fdw_handler`.

-:   It is possible to create a foreign-data wrapper with no handler function, but you can only declare, not access, foreign tables using such a wrapper.
+It is possible to create a foreign-data wrapper with no handler function, but you can only declare, not access, foreign tables using such a wrapper.

-VALIDATOR validator_function
+VALIDATOR validator_function`**

-:   The name of a previously registered function that Cloudberry Database calls to check the generic options provided to the foreign-data wrapper.
+The name of a previously registered function that Cloudberry Database calls to check the generic options provided to the foreign-data wrapper.
 This function also checks the options for foreign servers, user mappings, and foreign tables that use the foreign-data wrapper.
 If no validator function or `NO VALIDATOR` is specified, Cloudberry Database does not check options at creation time.
 (Depending upon the implementation, foreign-data wrappers may ignore or reject invalid options at runtime.)

-:    validator_function must take two arguments: one of type `text[]`, which contains the array of options as stored in the system catalogs, and one of type `oid`, which identifies the OID of the system catalog containing the options.
+validator_function must take two arguments: one of type `text[]`, which contains the array of options as stored in the system catalogs, and one of type `oid`, which identifies the OID of the system catalog containing the options.

-:   The return type is ignored; validator_function should report invalid options using the `ereport(ERROR)` function.
+The return type is ignored; validator_function should report invalid options using the `ereport(ERROR)` function.

-OPTIONS ( option 'value' [, ... ] )
+OPTIONS ( option 'value' [, ... ] )`**

-:   The options for the new foreign-data wrapper.
+The options for the new foreign-data wrapper.
 Option names must be unique.
 The option names and values are foreign-data wrapper-specific and are validated using the foreign-data wrappers' validator_function.

-mpp_execute { 'coordinator' | 'any' | 'all segments' }
+mpp_execute { 'coordinator' | 'any' | 'all segments' }`**

-:   A Cloudberry Database-specific option that identifies the host from which the foreign-data wrapper reads or writes data:
+A Cloudberry Database-specific option that identifies the host from which the foreign-data wrapper reads or writes data:

 -   `coordinator` (the default)—Read or write data from the coordinator host.
 -   `any`—Read data from either the coordinator host or any one segment, depending on which path costs less.
 -   `all segments`—Read or write data from all segments.
 To support this option value, the foreign-data wrapper must have a policy that matches the segments to data.

 > **Note** Cloudberry Database supports parallel writes to foreign tables only when you set `mpp_execute 'all segments'`.

 Support for the foreign-data wrapper `mpp_execute` option, and the specific modes, is foreign-data wrapper-specific.

 The `mpp_execute` option can be specified in multiple commands: `CREATE FOREIGN TABLE`, `CREATE SERVER`, and `CREATE FOREIGN DATA WRAPPER`.
 The foreign table setting takes precedence over the foreign server setting, followed by the foreign-data wrapper setting.

 ## Notes